Geodesically Complete Curvature-Bounce Inflation: Inflationary observables

 \section{Inflationary observables}

 Because the pivot scales are generated on the slow-roll branch, the observable predictions are controlled by the usual Hubble slow-roll hierarchy.
-In this section \(N_*=55\) and \(N_*=60\) are used as standard benchmark e-fold values; we do not derive them from a specific reheating history or pivot-scale matching prescription.
+In this section \(N_*=55\) and \(N_*=60\) are used as standard benchmark e-fold values; rather than derived from a specific reheating history or pivot-scale matching prescription.

 evaluated on the exact reconstructed background.
 To first order,

 In the amplitude-normalized solution studied here, the background yields

 The corresponding Hubble and energy scales are